Whales With Prion Disease

 Sick animals and sick people can tell us a lot about the health of our environment.
 A study in Denmark is raising red flags.
 There could be a common thread between sick whales and sick humans.
 Keep reading to find out:

 Whales have too much intellectual, social and navigational capacity to run aground en masse unless extremely sick and disoriented.
-There have been several high-profile stranding events around the world in the past few years alone.
+There have been several high-profile stranding events around the world in the past few decade alone.
 An alarming number of whales are washing up on Alaska’s shores now.
 As mammals high on the food chain, their health is a good indicator of environmental health.
 We should be testing those that die much more rigorously for toxic buildup and disease.
-Whales are downstream from billions of people, so they are in a position to serve as unique bio-indicators.
+Whales are downstream from billions of people, so they are in a position to serve as unique bio-indicators regarding public health.

 These beached whales and dolphins are the oceans’ version of canaries in coal mines.
 Their bodies are like giant sponges that can offer insight into the health of the ocean and the planet.

 For example, sick and dead whales might be able to shed light on the Alzheimer’s disease epidemic that is exploding exponentially around the globe.
 Thanks to reckless sewage disposal practices around the world, unstoppable prions are being dumped in our watersheds and waterways on an industrial scale.
 If the prion pathogen associated with Alzheimer’s and many related neurodegenerative diseases is present in whales and dolphins, it’s further confirmation of the scope and spread of these killer proteins.
 Unfortunately, that critical test is not taking place on the whales and dolphins now.
 Therefore, people continue to serve as the canary in the coal mine.